 Frailty is a state of increase vulnerability among older people.
 It can be considered as a situation in which the reserve capacity of a person is diminished, as a result of which small disturbances can lead to important health problems.
-As part of the Third EU Health Programme 2014-2020, a European Joint action has been funded that aims to build a common understanding on frailty to be used by member states, on which to base a shared management approach for older people who are frail or at risk of developing frailty in the European Union.
+As part of the Third EU Health Programme 2014-2020, the European Joint Action ADVANTAGE aims to build a common understanding on frailty.
+The final output will be a common European model to tackle frailty and indicate what should be prioritized in the next years at European, National and Regional level.

 In this project 35 entities within 22 member states work together to attain two major objectives: